Launching the FMI model in Engee

 Conclusion

-We ran a simple FMU model using a single command, and figured out how to organise a computational loop where we could update the input parameters of the model and make operational decisions based on the output data.
+We launched a simple FMU model with a single command, and also figured out how to organize a calculation cycle where we could update the input parameters of the model and make operational decisions based on the output data.